 Future audit is expected to test 100% of the data.
 Auditor's computer systems download all relevant data in a selected area and perform testing of all of these data.

 Data analysis means using statistical methods such as regression and decision trees.
-Through case assignments, students learn how to use modern tools like 'R' and Tableau.
+Through case assignments, students learn how to use and interpret tools like Excel, 'R' and Tableau.

 Most important is to find patterns in data, risk areas, outliers, develop hypotheses and draw the right conclusions.
 This is the key elements of part three.

 Audit standards today are one partly suited for a new, digital world of auditing.
 Supervisory authorities seems somewhat skeptical to new methods.
 This means that audit firms must prove that new methods are (at least) as good evidence as today's methods.
 This may cause audit firms to be reluctant to implement more effective and equally good methodology.

 Students must understand whether the conclusions from data analytics may be used as audit evidence.
 This is discussed based on theory and practical cases.